AlexeyMalafeev/kfw-the-game/docs/backlog.md

+* y defense buff not working?
+* bull - head strikes
+* Drink Wine during fight?
+* upgrade moves from pathetic to ultimate
+* when get drunk, actually get drunk and suffer penalties (complexity and fall damage)
+* drunken boxers can buy wine
+* Underhanded - "dirty"; rep penalty?
+* mind training - fight enemies in your mind
+* time travel item
+* turtles: arm them, fight one after another, if lucky, they just give you rewards, if unlucky, they attack you all at once
+* style's secret technique, learn at lv 10, don't know in advance
+* more complex moves can be upgrades / modifications
+* moves for generated styles: "ferocious", "acrobatic", etc.
+* boosts to dict and auto-adjust
+* some upgradable techs shouldn't be upgradable
+* phrases from unused (friends, never repay)
+* snake fist secret technique: Weishen (false body)
+* bug in careless inactive time?
+* style with head strikes
+* if negative money, don't start some encounters
+* add more stories
+* analysis skill
+* couldn't find any moves for move string 3,shocking; 1,flying; 2,flying
+* orgainize move list, remove unused moves
+* learn moves only if lucky
+* move filtering with pandas, save as csv, collect useful stats
+* config (not to choose every time, time-consuming)
+* fav_strikes in techs
+* increase epic min lv; epic should be used against a strong opponent only? movie-like
+* reflexes; compute to_block and to_dodge differently?

 pain resistance technique: immune to shock/stun and other debilitating strikes

 make tournaments with various non-kung-fu styles and bet (as a separate mini-game)